ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/1_what_is_qgis.md

 ## Installing QGIS

-While QGIS should already be installed on the machines we are working on, it's worth noting that because QGIS is open source, you can install it on almost any machine for free.
+While QGIS should already be installed on the machines we are working on, it's worth noting that you can install it on almost any machine for free.
 So whether you use a Mac or Windows (or even Linux), you can install QGIS on your home computer to do GIS work.

 ### Installing on Windows

 Installing QGIS on a Windows computer is like installing any other piece of software.
 You download the installer and run it.
 Download the standalone installer at [download.qgis.org](http://download.qgis.org/).

 ![Windows QGIS Installer](img/qgis-windows.png)
+**The Windows QGIS Installer download page**

 ### Installing on Mac OS X